-Assets requiring renewal are identified through a criteria, further details in Section 1.11.1.
+Assets requiring renewal are identified through a risk-based criteria, with further details in Section 1.11.1.

 For the stormwater infrastructure assets, we have the following renewal programs:

 - Planned renewals

 - Reactive renewals

 - Gross pollutant trap (GPT) renewals

 Our 10-year LTFP Funded Capital Renewal works program is shown in Table 9 below.
 Details of this program can be found in Section 6.4 Capital Renewal - Long Term Financial Plan